 You have the right of appeal against the decision not to allocate a place.
 For further details of the appeal process, please contact the RBWM Democratic Services team on 01628 796319, or by emailing [email protected]

-No. Like other free schools and academies, funding for the education of your child is made directly by the Department for Education.
-Fees only apply for the cost of boarding and for the extended day option (7.30am to 7.30pm)
+No. Funding for the education of your child is made directly by the Department for Education.

-No. Like all new ‘free schools’ Holyport College has an inclusive admissions policy and is not selective on academic ability.
-This does not apply to Sixth Form applications - for more information on our Sixth Form admissions please click here.
+No. Holyport College has an inclusive admissions policy and is not selective on academic ability.
+This does not apply to Sixth Form applications.

-Admission to State Boarding Schools in the UK is limited to children who are nationals of the UK and are eligible to hold a full UK passport, or those who are nationals of other European Union countries or those who have the right of residence in the UK.
+Admission to State Boarding Schools in the UK is limited to children who are nationals of the UK and are eligible to hold a full UK passport, or those who have the right of residence in the UK.
 Please note that the holding of a BN(O) passport does not make the child eligible for a State Boarding School in the UK.